DeclanChidlow/vale.rocks/input/posts/documents/the-design-of-this-site.md

 Another huge source of inspiration is [LessWrong](https://www.lesswrong.com).
 A bit of a mix of blog and forum, LessWrong has some lovely typesetting, unique layouts, and many slick flourishes.

+In the very early stages of this site's current iteration, the design was very much inspired by [The Verge](https://www.theverge.com).
+Some vestiges of this include the right-aligned navigation menu and vertical text, although much of the influence has been diluted in the years since.

-In a bit of a departure from the sites above, another source of inspiration for this site is [Josh Comeau's site](https://www.joshwcomeau.com).
-Not really in terms of visual design, but in the sense of his idea of small and unique little features he dubs UI 'sparkles'.
+Another source of inspiration for this site is [Josh W Comeau's site](https://www.joshwcomeau.com).
+Not really in terms of visual design, but in influence from his concept of small and unique features he dubs UI 'sparkles'.

 ---

 ## Footnotes

 [^1]: [Google suggests](https://www.thinkwithgoogle.com/intl/en-emea/marketing-strategies/app-and-mobile/mobile-page-speed-new-industry-benchmarks) that 53% of visitors will bail on a site if it takes over three seconds to load.
-Pages should be fast, not only to prevent users from leaving, but also to ensure a good user experience.
+Pages should be fast, not only to prevent users from leaving but also to avoid inconveniencing users and to provide them a good experience.

 <section class="giscus"></section>